-The Satellite Emulator consists of a mainframe, an emulator pod assembly, a Null Target Software Simulation Tool, and an optional Logic State Analysis pod assembly.
+The Satellite Emulator consists of a mainframe, an emulator pod assembly and an optional Logic State Analysis pod assembly.

 MAINFRAME.
 The mainframe houses the emulation control board, the memory controller board, the RAM Overlay board, the controller board, the trace and break board, and the power supply, as shown in Figure 1-2.
 There are no external panel controls except the power switch on the rear panel.
 The emulation control board configures the Satellite Emulator for use with specific microprocessors.
 It resides in the mainframe and contains the electronics unique to the specific device it emulates.